-When a baby quivers their lips (almost always the bottom lip) it causes it to shake or tremble quickly – almost like how a cartoon character would when they’re cold.
-The trembling may happen alongside other actions or sometimes on its own.
-They may also cry after the quiver and other times they may not.
+Baby bottom lip quivering is exactly what it sounds like – a trembling or quivering of the lower lip.
+It’s almost like how a cartoon character looks when they’re cold!
+The lip trembling may happen alongside other actions or sometimes on its own.
+Your baby may also cry after the quiver and other times they may not.

-Here’s a video showing an example of a baby quivering his or her bottom lip.
+The video below shows an example of a baby’s quivering bottom lip.
 Clearly, this baby is not in distress and perhaps the reason for this is just a bit of a chill.
-However, this video will help you understand if what your baby is experiencing is the same as we’re discussing here.
+However, this video demonstrates the type of action that we’re discussing here.

 The quivering action is almost always the same from baby to baby but the cause and potential treatment will often be different.

 How and when is your baby’s lips shaking?

 An important distinction to make is how and when your baby’s lips are quivering.
 In our experience we’ve seen it happen in a couple of different scenarios: